ojamal02/houses-of-westeros/README.md

 To run this project please follow the instructions below.
 1. Download/Clone
 2. Open project in terminal
-3. Run rake commands to to establish your DB, seeds file, and migrations
+3. Run rake commands to establish your DB, seeds file, and migrations
 4. Run Rails server
 5. Enjoy